namdau/journal/README.md

 Replace `example_shortname` with your Disqus shortname

 ## Development
-[Journal[(https://github.com/namdau/journal)] uses [gulp](http://gulpjs.com/) as build system and [browser-sync](https://www.browsersync.io) to support synchronised browser testing and live reload, all assets are located at `src` directory and all build output is being put at default `assets` directory.
+**Journal** uses [gulp](http://gulpjs.com/) as build system and [browser-sync](https://www.browsersync.io) to support synchronised browser testing and live reload, all assets are located at `src` directory and build output is set to default `assets` directory.

-Run these commands to start
+Fire up your terminal and run these commands before you start making changes:

 	cd /your-ghost-blog/content/themes
-	npm start
+	npm install
 	gulp